Flag of the Qing dynasty

-The flag of the Qing dynasty was an emblem adopted in the late 19th century (1889) featuring the Azure Dragon on a plain yellow field with the red flaming pearl in the upper left corner.
+The flag of the Qing dynasty was an emblem adopted in 1889 featuring the Azure Dragon on a plain yellow field with the red flaming pearl in the upper left corner.
 It became the first national flag of China and is usually referred to as the "Yellow Dragon Flag" (黄龙旗 (黃龍旗, huánglóngqí)).

 Ruling China from 1644 until the overthrow of the monarchy during the Xinhai Revolution, the Qing dynasty was the last imperial dynasty in Chinese history.
 Between 1862 and 1912, the dynasty represented itself with the dragon flag.

 On January 10, 1912, the Yellow Dragon Flag was replaced by the Five-Colored Flag, and on February 12 Emperor Pu Yi abdicated, ending the rule of the Qing Dynasty.

 Designs

 Since the Ming dynasty, yellow was considered the royal color of successive Chinese emperors.
 Members of the imperial family of China at that time were the only ones allowed to display the color yellow in buildings and on garments.
 The Emperor of China usually used a Chinese dragon as a symbol of the imperial power and strength.
 Generally, a five-clawed dragon was used by emperors only.

-In Chinese culture, a flaming pearl is shown on top of the dragon's head.
-The pearl is associated with wealth, good luck, and prosperity.
+A flaming pearl is shown on top of the dragon's head, in Chinese culture the pearl is associated with wealth, good luck, and prosperity.

 The design of the flag was largely based on the Plain Yellow Banner, one of three "upper" banner armies among the Eight Banners under the direct command of the Emperor of China himself, and one of the four "right wing" banners.